Valencia: 20th century

 In the early 20th century, Valencia was an industrialised city.
 Although the silk industry had disappeared, there was a large production of hides and skins, wood, metals, and foodstuffs, the latter with substantial exports, particularly of wine and citrus.
 Small businesses predominated, but with the rapid mechanisation of the industry, larger companies were being formed.
 The best expression of this dynamic was in regional exhibitions, including that of 1909 held next to the L'Albereda (Paseo de la Alameda), which depicted the progress of agriculture and industry.
 Among the most architecturally successful buildings of the era were those designed in the Art Nouveau style, such as the Estació del Nord and the Central and Columbus markets.

 World War I (1914–1918) greatly affected the Valencian economy, causing the collapse of its citrus exports.
 The Second Spanish Republic (1931–1939) opened the way for democratic participation and the increased politicisation of citizens, especially in response to the rise of Conservative Front power in 1933.
+The initial coup attempt by Nationalist forces was preempted when, on 11 July 1936, Falangists took over the city's radio station, announcing that " the national syndicalist movement will soon begin in the streets", which led to rioting by those sympathetic to the Republic.
+When the coup was launched nationally a week after this, stalling and indecision led the abortive rising in Valencia to fail.
 The inevitable march toward civil war and combat in Madrid resulted in the relocation of the capital of the Republic to Valencia.

 After the continuous unsuccessful Francoist offensive on besieged Madrid during the Spanish Civil War, Valencia temporarily became the capital of Republican Spain on 6 November 1936.
 It hosted the government until 31 October 1937.

 Francoist Spain

 During the Spanish Civil War, Valencia was heavily bombarded by air and sea, mainly by the Fascist Italian air force, as well as the Francoist air force with Nazi German support.
 By the end of the war, the city had survived 442 bombardments, leaving 2,831 dead and 847 wounded, although it is estimated that the death toll was higher.
+The Nationalist push to capture Valencia was halted along the XYZ Line of fortifications in July 1938.
 The Republican government moved to Barcelona on 31 October of that year.
 On 30 March 1939, Valencia surrendered and Nationalist Spanish troops entered the city.

 The postwar years were a time of hardship for Valencians.
 During Franco's regime, speaking or teaching Valencian was prohibited; in a significant reversal, it is now compulsory for every schoolchild in Valencia.
 Franco's dictatorship forbade political parties and began a harsh ideological and cultural repression countenanced and sometimes led by the Catholic Church.
 During Franco's regime some leading Valencian intellectuals, such as Juan Peset, rector of University of Valencia, were executed and many of them, including Josep Renau and Max Aub, went into exile.